Juudini/Juudini/README.md

-<h1 align="center">Hi, guys! 👋</h1>
+<h1 align="center">Hello, folks! 👋</h1>

 <p align="center">
-    <b>Welcome to the "About Me" section!</b><br><br>
+    <b>Welcome to my "About Me" section!</b><br><br>
     <i>
         I'm Juani.<br>
-        I am currently focused on the field of backend development, where I'm exploring the world of JavaScript, databases, and honing         my skills in this domain.<br>
+        Currently, my focus is on backend development, where I delve into the realms of JavaScript, databases, and sharpen my skills in this domain.<br>
-        I'm open to collaborating on interesting projects and believe in the power of teamwork.<br>
+        I'm open to collaborating on interesting projects and firmly believe in the power of teamwork.<br>
     </i><br>
     <a href="https://www.linkedin.com/in/juandebandi/">
         <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin" alt="LinkedIn">